-On November 13, 2012, the master executive councils of the Air Line Pilots Association, International, representing pilots at United and Continental, approved a tentative agreement for a new joint collective bargaining agreement with the Company.
-The tentative agreement is subject to ratification by both of the Company's pilot groups.
-We are currently in the process of negotiating joint collective bargaining agreements with our other represented employee groups, including our fleet and passenger service agents, reservations agents, flight attendants, technicians, dispatchers and storekeepers.
-Achieving joint collective bargaining agreements, including ratification of the pilot agreement, with our represented employee groups is likely to increase our labor costs, which increase could be material.
+We are currently in the process of negotiating joint collective bargaining agreements with all of our represented employee groups, including our pilots, fleet and passenger service agents, reservations agents, flight attendants, technicians, dispatchers and storekeepers.
+Achieving joint collective bargaining agreements with our represented employee groups is likely to increase our labor costs.